 The John H. Emery Rail Heritage Trust was created by John Emery, a native of Chicago, and a lover of the classic passenger trains of America.
 The Trust was founded as a way to support Mr. Emery’s interests in the passenger trains of the 1920’s though the 1950’s.
 The Trust operates as a tax-exempt 501(c)(3) foundation under the Internal Revenue Code.
-Applications for grants can be made up to February 1st of each year, with the next deadline being February 1, 2018, for awards in the spring of 2018.
-The application form is currently being revised.
+Applications for grants can be made up to October first of each year, for awards in the spring of the following year.
 The decisions are made by a three-person advisory committee based on the following criteria established by Mr. Emery:

 To help re-create and preserve, to the extent possible, the rail passenger travel experience as it was in the U. S. from approximately 1920 through 1960.